OSI-Writer/Qi-Docs/docs/Nexus_API.rst

 ``GetGroups()``
 ----------------------

-Returns a list of groups.
+Returns a list of groups for a Tenant.

 **Syntax**